tdgskinner/yorku-phys-lab-seating/README.md

 ---
 ---

-**version 1.0, September 2022**
+**version 2.1, September 2022**

-The program is Written by:

-Mohammad Kareem, Ph.D.

-Research Associate

-Department of Physics and Astronomy

-York University

-4700 Keele St, Toronto ON Canada M3J 1P3
+Developed by Mohammad Kareem
+Laboratory Technologist
 mkareem@yorku.ca
+Department of Physics & Astronomy
+Faculty of Science | York University
+Petrie Science & Engineering 122
+4700 Keele Street Toronto ON, Canada M3J 1P3

+**to do**
+- Automation of csv headers, or read columns by index